Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 - - - -
 ## **<ins>Introduction</ins>**
-As detailed above in the version control and change log, this is the second iteration of the project to be deployed.
+As detailed above in the version control and change log, this is the second iteration of this project to be deployed.
 The project was my milestone 2 project for the
-Fullstack Web Developer course with the [Codeinistitute](https://codeinstitute.net/), the project received a failing mark  (for the reasons documented above).
+Fullstack Web Developer course with the [Codeinistitute](https://codeinstitute.net/), the project originally received a failing mark  (for the reasons documented above).
 The project, underwent a larger redevelopment in the last 10 days to address the areas raised and implement fixes and improvements.
 This is the new version that will be resubmitted for grading.
 The readme has been updated with details on what was changed and the additional development and testing that was carried out.